Milieuz/project-week2-buildsomething/readme.md

 # Weather App, API Fetching

 ## Brief Description:
 - This is a simple website that fetches data from an API based on the zipcode supplied by the user.
-The webiste will then return the (1) location, (2) Temp in F and C, (3) the curernt 'condition'.
+The website will then return the (1) location, (2) Temp in F and C, (3) the curernt 'condition'.

 ## Why I Chose This Project:
 - I wanted to refamiliarize myself with a simple webiste that utilizes all parts of a modern website (HTML, CSS, and JS).